 specifies the number of run-indexing factors in the design.
 The design contains one run for each possible combination of the levels of the run-indexing factors.
-Run-indexing factors are the first m factors for a design in $q^m$ runs.
+Run-indexing factors are the first m factors for a design in q^m runs.
 All possible combinations of the levels of the run-indexing factors occur in the design.
-As a result, if each factor has q levels, the number of runs in the design is $q^m$ .
-For details about run-indexing factors, see "Types of Factors" on page 680 and "Structure of General Factorial Designs" on page 691.
+As a result, if each factor has q levels, the number of runs in the design is q^m .
+For more information about run-indexing factors, see the sections "Types of Factors" on page 646 and "Structure of General Factorial Designs" on page 641.